EkanshNishad/QuickSurvey/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ Just plug an data cable<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ Enable USB debugging in Developer Options in the settings of mobile<br/>
 ● After this click run to install the project in your device<br/>

+OBJECTIVE<br/>
+The objective of this project is to simplify the vital and ubiquitous process of conducting and participating in surveys in an organization.
+Quicksurvey aims to provide an integrated, convenient and reliable platform as a one-stop solution for conducting surveys and the various steps involved in the process.
+Quicksurvey will help connect people by improving communication and making their voice heard.